 That fear pushed me to research midlife and what it means (besides the obvious).
 Once I got past the first few pages of Google and all the midlife crisis posts I found there was a lot of women my age embracing this stage of life.
 Instead of thinking my life was half over there was a lot of fun to be had in thinking I still had half my life to live.

-My first midlife read was Life Reimagined: The Science, Art, and Opportunity of Midlife and that’s what inspired me to start this blog.
+My first midlife read was Life Reimagined: The Science, Art, and Opportunity of Midlife and that’s what inspired me to change my way of thinking.

 Even though my plate is already overflowing I asked my husband, can you build me a new website (it’s what he does for a living, and I’m his best client – or worst depending who you ask).